mneuronico/multi-agent-system-library/README.md

 ## Error Handling

 The library is designed for robust operation, handling various errors gracefully.
 If an agent fails to produce a response, it will return a `default_output`.
 If the tool or process fails, the system will return the `default_output`, or an empty dict if no `default_output` was specified.
 Errors in configuration files or function references are logged for debugging.

+## Currently Under Development

+This is an alpha version of the `mas` library.
+It has not yet been tested extensively and likely contains many bugs and undesired behavior.
+Its use on production is **NOT RECOMMENDED**.